 Mahnoosh Nik-Ahd, B.A.

 I am an MD/MPH student at OHSU completing my MPH thesis project under the mentorship of Dr. Damien Fair.
 My MPH is in epidemiology and biostatistics, and my research is focused on clinical outcomes relevant to children with ADHD.
 I completed my undergraduate work at Stanford University, where I was a Human Biology major.
-I plan on pursuing residency in psychiatry with the goal of ultimately becoming a child & adolescent psychiatrist at an academic hospital.
+I plan on pursuing a career in academic medicine in a field where I can have the largest impact on children and their families.

 Brian Mills, B.S., M.A.